Music

 Credits 3

-Principles of pronunciation and articulation for sung and spoken English and Italian through the use of the International Phonetic Alphabet (IPA).
+Principles of pronunciation and articulation for sung and spoken English and Italian using the International Phonetic Alphabet (IPA).
 Emphasis is placed upon correct articulation, stress, and inflection for singing of each language.

 MU 141: German and French Diction for Singers